 ADHD is one of the most common neurobehavioral disorders, with 6.1% of American children reportedly taking medication for treatment, an estimated 7.8% of U.S. children between the ages of 4 and 17 according to the U.S. Centers for Disease Control and Prevention (“CDC”), or approximately 4.5 million children.
-The principal characteristics of ADHD are inattention, hyperactivity and impulsivity, symptoms that are known to persist into adulthood.
+The principal characteristics of ADHD are inattention, hyperactivity, and impulsivity, symptoms that are known to persist into adulthood.
 In a study published in Psychiatry Res in May 2010, up to 78% of children affected by this disorder showed at least one of the major symptoms of ADHD when followed up 10 years later.
-According to the CDC, approximately 4% of the US adult population has ADHD, which can negatively impair many aspects of daily life, including home, school, work and interpersonal relationships.
+According to the CDC, approximately 4% of the US adult population has ADHD, which can negatively impair many aspects of daily life, including home, school, work, and interpersonal relationships.
+The medication prescribed for those with ADHD is varied and going through them to find the right one can take up time, however, nowadays there are better solutions with testing procedures through companies such as https://clarityxdna.com/clarityx-mental-wellness-test/adhd-genetic-testing/ that can pair patients up with the right medications that fit their genetic makeup, saving a lot of time and money.

 Various investigators have generated data supporting the concept that alterations in AMPA receptor function might underlie the production of some of the symptoms of ADHD.
 In rodent and primate models of cognition, ampakines have been demonstrated to reduce inattention and impulsivity, two of the cardinal symptoms of ADHD.
 Furthermore, ampakines do not stimulate spontaneous locomotor activity in either mice or rats, unlike the stimulants presently used for the treatment of ADHD, nor do they increase the stimulation produced by amphetamine or cocaine.
 These preclinical considerations prompted us to conduct a randomized, double- blind, placebo controlled, two period crossover study to assess the efficacy and safety of CX717 in adults with ADHD.